The NSDS Guidelines 2.3

 Adapt to a changing context

 The statistical “environment” is in constant evolution and a meaningful number of international statistical initiatives have a direct impact on the National Statistical System (NSS) strategic management.
-New norms and standards have been adopted while several international initiatives in the field of statistics are to be progressively taken into account by the NSS (MDGs/SDGs, GDDS, SDDS, NQAF, DQAF, SNA 2008, IPC, Gender, Agricultural Global Strategy, SEEA, Data Revolution, Global Partnership on Sustainable Development Data, etc.).
+New norms and standards have been adopted while several international initiatives in the field of statistics are to be progressively taken into account by the NSS (the Agenda 2030 and the SDGs, GDDS, SDDS, NQAF, DQAF, SNA 2008, IPC, Gender, Agricultural Global Strategy, SEEA, Data Revolution, Global Partnership on Sustainable Development Data, etc.).
 Not to mention also the evolving regional and national development agendas and new financial instruments for funding statistics.
-It should not be ignored that countries are implementing a second or even a third strategy.
+It should not be ignored that some countries are implementing a second or third strategy.

 Respond to specific situations